Skip to main content

 Guardrail Script

-A guardrail script, sometimes referred to as a consitution script or a proposing script, is a Plutus V3 script used to validate two kinds of governance actions: parameter change and treasury withdrawal.
+A guardrail script, sometimes referred to as a constitution script or a proposing script, is a Plutus V3 script used to validate two kinds of governance actions: parameter change and treasury withdrawal.
 See Script Purposes.

 Hard Fork